lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/README.md

 a high price: scorn, persecution, exile or perhaps even death.

-But also perhaps this: heretica is a kind of sacred disobedience in service to a higher cause-a devotion to mystery above dogma.
+But also perhaps this: heretica is a kind of sacred disobedience in service to a higher cause—a devotion to mystery above dogma.
 When systems harden into certainty, heretica is the living stream that still dares to flow.
 It is not the enemy of the sacred, but its restless lover, seeking not to destroy the temple, but to reawaken the living heart pulsing beneath the stone.
 The heretic loves